DaveParillo/cisc192-reader/src/chapter7/review-2.rst

       .. tb-parsons::
          :name: mucp_7_10

-         Let's write a function called alphaCombine which takes two strings, first and second,
+         Let's write a function called alpha_combine which takes two strings, first and second,
          and returns a string which concatenates first and second in alphabetical order.
 For example,